 In some cases, there are genres that perhaps others will not agree to like.
 That is okay.
 Some people feel confident and relaxed when they hear the songs they prefer.
 So it does not entirely matter.

 Music’s effect on our emotional and mental health is exceptional.
+That is because “A mental illness cannot be willed away or brushed aside with a change in attitude.
+Ignoring the problem doesn’t give it the slip either.”
+Deborah Serani, PsyD elaborates.
 That is the reason why it gets considered as part of other psychological treatments.
 Because not only it tends to prove its effectiveness in mood regulation, but it also shows successful results in treating a series of clinical depression, stress, and anxiety.